-There is a dedicated Living Well Link worker in each integrated team linking older people to services within their local community, Monday to Friday from 9.00 am to 5.00 pm.
+There is a dedicated LWL worker in each integrated team linking older people to local services within their local community, Monday to Friday from 9.00 am to 5.00 pm.

-The Living Well Link service will provide older people with support to promote health and wellbeing whilst reducing loneliness and isolation.
+The LWL service provides older people with support to promote health and wellbeing by social prescribing into local services, whilst reducing loneliness and isolation.

-The aim of the Living Well Link Service is to put older people living in Sunderland in personal control of their health and wellbeing.
-Living Well Link Workers are working closely with Community Matrons, District Nurses and Social workers within the integrated teams to ensure older people with long term health issues receive personalised, integrated care and support to live independent lives.
-Within the teams there is also support for carers via Sunderland Carers centre.
+The aim of the LWL Service is to put older people living in Sunderland in personal control of their health and wellbeing.
+LWL Workers are working closely with Community Matrons, District Nurses and Social workers within the integrated teams to ensure older people with long term health issues receive personalised, integrated care and support to live independent lives.

 What is Integrated Care?